Sti11itS/Sti11itS/README.md

 * Using Git on local terminal
 * Create habit
 * Clean up repos(?)
+* Find out how to get patch to send files into target subdirectories

+2025-09-01:
+- Added Data Structures to cplusplus reference repo
+- Switched to rsync -av temporary

 2025-08-31:
 - Added Errors section to cplusplus_reference repo